AI-secure/Shapley-Study/README.md

 Measures        KNN-Shapley, TMC-Shapley, G-Shapley, LOO, KNN-LOO, Random
 ```

+The customized datasets including injected watermarks as well as other preprocessed datasets used in the code can be found on [Google Drive](https://drive.google.com/drive/folders/1vJ4PDyLq9Ud1d5NBeQjZiJHEeWqRXhrk?usp=sharing).
+You are recommended to download the folder ``Shapley_data`` and put it under the root folder (the same as samples.ipynb) for the purpose of testing.

 ### Usage

 **Step 1.** Apply a certain extractor to a certain dataset to extract the embeddings, implemented in the form of ``extract_embeddings(extractor, dataset)``, e.g.